animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-In addition to the `@Region` annotation, Spring Data for Apache Geode also recognizes type-specific Region mapping annotations:
+In addition to the `@Region` annotation, Spring Data for GemFire also recognizes type-specific Region mapping annotations:
 `@ClientRegion`, `@LocalRegion`, `@PartitionRegion`, and `@ReplicateRegion`.